Ľuboš Kamenár

-Ľuboš Kamenár (born 17 June 1987) is a Slovak footballer who plays as a goalkeeper for Spartak Trnava.
+Ľuboš Kamenár (born 17 June 1987) is a Slovak professional footballer who plays as a goalkeeper for TJ Slavoj Boleráz.

+He previously played for Spartak Trnava.

 Club career

 Kamenár made his first football steps in his hometown club Spartak Trnava.
 He went through all the youth squads, until reaching the senior team, where he made five appearances.

 In February 2005, he signed for Artmedia Petržalka and in his first season there, he won the league although he was not first choice goalkeeper and played only one match.
 He qualified with Artmedia to the 2005–06 UEFA Champions League group stage but he did not get a chance.
 He became a first goalkeeper in the second half of the 2005–06 season when Juraj Čobej had to undergo treatment for a brain tumor.

 He won the domestic league again in 2007–08.

 On 2 July 2009, the 22-year-old Kamenár left Artmedia Petržalka to sign a five-year contract for French Nantes.
 He played 35 matches in his first season and finished 15th with Nantes.
 In the next season he lost his position in the club and moved on a half-year loan to Sivasspor.
 There he made only one appearance against Manisaspor.
 In June 2011, he signed for Sparta Prague on loan.
 He played 11 matches for the Sparta reserve squad.
 On 21 January 2012, he signed a half-year loan with option for his hometown club Spartak Trnava.
-Kamenar completed a season-long loan move to Scottish giants Celtic Glasgow on 31 August 2012 with the option to make the move permanent, but he eventually joined Hungarian side ETO Győr until 2016.
+Kamenar completed a season-long loan move to Scottish giants Celtic on 31 August 2012 with the option to make the move permanent, but he eventually joined Hungarian side ETO Győr until 2016.